 This week in RE:

-PreK: This class will have a lesson on Leaves.
-K-2 Spirit Play: This class will hear the story "My Secret Bully".
-K-5 Workshops: This class will have a music workshop on the theme of Belonging.
-3rd-8th Experiential Class: This class will help with Souper Sunday.
-4th-8th Dungeons and Dragons: This class will also help with Souper Sunday.
+PreK: This class will have some special guest teachers for their lesson today.
+K-2 Spirit Play: This class will hear the story of Francis David.
+K-5 Workshops: This class will have a music workshop with the theme of Attention.
+3rd-8th Experiential Class: This class will decorate some of the bags for the Sister Klimczak Peace Prints Project.
+4th-8th Dungeons and Dragons: This class can head directly to the classroom at 10:30am.
 9th-12th Youth Group: The Youth Group will meet in the Ballou Room (the former Coming of Age classroom).

 Please Register for the 2019-2020 Religious Education Year!
 Registration helps us plan for classes and better meet the needs of our incoming children and youth!
 And it only takes a few minutes.
 Follow this link to register online: https://forms.gle/ignMLPnZoFs4q6Ba8